-Practice Note: Prosecution history estoppel is determined by the Court.
-The following Instruction should be given only if the Court has determined that prosecution history estoppel applies as a matter of law.
+Practice Note: The doctrine of prosecution Prosecution history estoppel is determined by the Court.
+The following Instruction should be given only if the Court has determined that the doctrine of prosecution history estoppel applies as a matter of law.
 Specifically, this requires that the patentee made a representation or argument, or that an amendment to the claim was made for reasons related to patentability, and the presumption that the equivalent subject matter has been surrendered by the patentee has not been rebutted.
 See Festo Corp. v.
 Shoketsu Kinzoku Kogyo Kabushiki Co., 535 U.S. 722, 740-41 (2002) (explaining the presumption, and how it can be rebutted); Festo Corp. v.
 Shoketsu Kinzoku Kogyo Kabushiki Co., 344 F.3d 1359, 1366-67 (Fed.
 Cir.
 2003) (en banc) (same).